Power outages in South Auckland and the North Shore

-Residents at Flat Bush in South Auckland are without power after a large tree fell on to lines on the corner of Mill Rd and Redoubt Rd.
+Residents at Flat Bush in South Auckland were left without power for several hours after a large tree fell on to lines on the corner of Mill Rd and Redoubt Rd.

 Power has been restored for the majority of customers in the area and their crews and vegetation management contractors are working to restore the rest of customers as quickly and safely as possible, a Vector spokeswoman said.